diegohaz/constate/README.md

 > context + state = constate

-Yet another React state management library that lets you work with local state and scale up to global state with ease.
+~2KB React state management library that lets you work with local state and scale up to global state with ease.

 ## Install